minterpy-project/minterpy/joss/paper.md

 - They are said to generally fail to converge to the approximated function as the degree increases, with Faber's theorem often cited to justify this assertion.
-  This view, frequently illustrated by Runge's phenomenon, has contributed to a more generally pessimistic outlook on the use of interpolating polynomials for function approximation.
+  This view has contributed to a more generally pessimistic outlook on the use of interpolating polynomials for function approximation.

 Minterpy addresses these issues by: